emilrh91/semester-project-1/README.md

 1. Clone this repository: `git clone https://github.com/emilrh91/semester-project-1`
 2. Navigate to the project folder: `cd semester-project-1`
-3. Open the project in your preferred code editor.
-4. Open the index.html file in a web browser.
-You may use extensions like Live Server in Visual Studio Code for a live preview of the website.

-You should now be able to see the project running in your browser.

 ## Contact Me
 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/emil-halvorsen-2380b3103/) for any inquiries or opportunities.